dodgemai/csc213-final-project/README.md

 * currently upper limit on object size of 2^15 -- this should be fine, but can also be changed pretty easily if necessary
 * cache size can be changed using macro in mcache_types.h (currently 300 bytes)
 * eviction done passively with LRU -- when trying to place an item that would overfill cache, items are pushed out unitl there is enough space.
 In the case that the object is greater than the cache size, the object is simply not stored, and no items are evicted.
+* currently server-implementation runs *very* slowly on mathlan machines.
+Not sure why, it didn't before, and it runs perfectly fine on macbook pro using macOS Sierra 10.12.6 w/ 2.7 GHz Intel Core i5 and 8 GB RAM